 If you observe or find a suspicious object or potential bomb:

-Leave the area immediately and from a safe place call the ECC Police Department at extension 7777.
+Leave the area immediately and from a safe place call the at 847-214-7777 from your cell phone or any college phone at extension 7777.

 - Location and type of spill or release;

-- Equipment containing hazardous material or processes involving hazardous material should be stopped and the area evacuated.
-Close doors to contain the situation until trained responders arrive.
-Or, if you have knowledge that opening doors and windows to ventilate the area is appropriate, do so.
+Equipment containing hazardous material or processes involving hazardous material should be stopped, and the area evacuated—close doors to contain the situation until trained responders arrive.
+Or, if you know that opening doors and windows to ventilate the area is appropriate, do so.
 If a determination is made to contain the area, building engineers will shut off the ventilation system.

-Shelter-in-place means to remain where you are for your own safety and well-being.
-All students and employees are encouraged to consider how and where to shelter-in-place prior to having to perform this measure.
+Shelter-in-place means to remain where you are for your safety and well-being.
+All students and employees are encouraged to consider how and where to shelter-in-place before having to perform this measure.
 A shelter-in-place order may be issued for several reasons.

-- Any situation where it is best for you to stay where you are to avoid an outside threat
+- Any situation where you should stay where you are to avoid an outside threat.

 The reason for the shelter-in-place order may not be immediately communicated to everyone.
 If a shelter-in-place order is issued: